Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_settings.md

     * **Marketplace URL** - select whether your Marketplace is hosted on a subdomain or fully qualified domain name.
 This is required to make your Marketplace available for product publication.

         * **URL** - select to host your Marketplace on a fully qualified domain name.
 Type the URL where your Marketplace will be available and upload a certificate that matches the specified URL.
+        * **Certificate** - for a fully qualified domain name, upload a certificate that matches the specified URL.
         See [Customize Marketplace URL](/docs/manage_marketplace/marketplace_vanity_url) for more information.
         * **Subdomain** - select to host your Marketplace on a subdomain.
 Type the URL where your Marketplace will be available.
 This subdomain is hosted by Axway.

     * **Access** - indicates whether the Marketplace can be accessed by unauthenticated users or by registered users in your organization: